Where Did I Leave My Glasses? Open-Vocabulary Semantic Exploration in Real-World Semi-Static Environments: Methodology

-where~$f_{\mathrm{beta}}$ is the Beta PDF with parameters $(\alpha,\beta)=(5,6)$~(right of Fig.~\ref{fig:stationarity_maps}), chosen to emphasize objects with low expected stationarity $\mathbb{E}[v_i]$ while avoiding overemphasis on highly dynamic, uncertain ones.
-Thus, objects become more relevant for maintenance as their stationarity decreases (see Fig.~\ref{fig:heatmaps_maintain}).

-In object search tasks, the robot locates a target object specified by a language query $\gls{query}$ (e.g., “Find my glasses!”).
-An \ac{llm} estimates the likelihood of the target appearing near each known object class $\gls{obj_c}_i$ by answering prompts like “How likely is the query $\gls{query}$ successful near a $\gls{obj_c}_i$?”.
-The resulting relevancy $\lambda(\gls{obj}_i \mathop{|} \gls{query})$ guides search prioritization, enabling focus on semantically related areas---even for unseen objects.
-For instance, “Where is my plate?” yields high relevance for tableware, tables, or cabinets (see Fig.~\ref{fig:search_plate}).
+In object search tasks, the robot locates a target object specified by a language query $\gls{query}$.
+An \ac{llm} estimates the likelihood of the target being successful near each known object class $\gls{obj_c}_i$ by answering a prompt like “How likely is the query $\gls{query}$ successful near a $\gls{obj_c}_i$?
+Return the answer as an integer between 0 and 100, and append a sentence to justify your estimation.” separately for each query-class pair $(\gls{query}, \gls{obj_c}_i)$ pair.
+The returned value serves directly as the relevancy $\lambda(\gls{obj}_i \mid \gls{query})$, guiding search toward semantically related areas, even for unseen objects.
+For instance, ``Where is my plate?'' yields high relevance for tableware, tables, or cabinets (see Fig.~\ref{fig:search_plate}).